 Federal court says NY ban on nunchucks unconstitutional

 Judge Pamela Chen issued her ruling Friday in a Brooklyn federal court on the martial arts weapon made famous by Bruce Lee.

-Maloney wants to teach a form of martial art using nunchucks that he created, which he calls “Shafan Ha Lavan” to his sons.
+Maloney also wanted to teach a form of martial art using nunchucks that he created, which he calls “Shafan Ha Lavan” to his sons, the ruling said.

 The suit names the Nassau County district attorney as a defendant.
 The county’s lawyer had no immediate comment.